mattoslmp/mattoslmp.github.io/Publications.md

 ### 2024:

-**Newsletter Editor/Author - Article and Text: Mathematical Functions Describe the Biological World Outreach Publications, Without peer review, purpose: solely scientific outreach and promotion, dissemination, and stimulation of knowledge.
+**Newsletter Editor/Author - Article and Text: Mathematical Functions Describe the Biological World, Outreach Publications without peer review, purpose: solely scientific outreach and promotion, dissemination, and stimulation of knowledge.
 Platform: LinkedIn:**

 - **The Golden Ratio: The Mathematical Foundations of Nature's Patterns.
 [Link to the article], 2024. (https://www.linkedin.com/pulse/golden-ratio-mathematical-biological-foundations-de-mattos-pereira-jztvf).**